david-wb/ball-and-stick-rl/README.md

 # Overview

-This repo uses the SAC algorithm to train an robot to balance on top of a rolling sphere while tracking a target velocity.
+This repo uses the SAC algorithm to train a robot to balance on top of a rolling sphere while tracking a target velocity.
 The robot is essentially an inverted pendulum with three omni-directional wheels in contact with the sphere.
 The agent must control the three motor torques to keep the pendulum upright and track the target velocity.

 # Setup